PRANC: Pseudo RAndom Networks for Compacting deep models

-{\bf Batchnorm layer:} We minimize the loss of the task by tuning the $\alpha$ instead of the model weights as done in standard learning.
-However, the $\mu$ and $\sigma$ parameters of the Batchnorm layer are not tuned by optimizing the loss.
-They are directly derived from the data, so it is not straight forward to use our method for $\mu$ and $\sigma$.
-One can add a regression loss to estimate their data-driven value.
-However, for simplicity in this work, we assume that we can communicate those parameters and include them in the budget.
-This makes sense since the number of $\mu$ and $\sigma$ are relatively small compared to the number of weight parameters.
-Note that we handle the other two parameters, $\gamma$ and $\beta$, similar to regular weights.
+{\bf BatchNorm layer:} We minimize the loss of the task by tuning the $\alpha$ instead of the model weights as done in standard learning.
+However, the parameters of the BatchNorm layer are not tuned by PRANC.
+For the simplicity of this work, we assume that we can communicate those parameters and include them in the budget.
+This makes sense since the number of BatchNorm parameters is relatively small compared to the number of weight parameters.